Check out these troubleshooting tips to fix photos and videos that fail to send via iMessage from your iPhone or iPad.

 Free up space on iCloud and iPhone

-You may have difficulty sending and receiving large files via iMessage if your iCloud space or local iPhone storage is fully occupied.
-So, quickly check both these things and learn about some easy tips to make space on your iCloud and iPhone.
+If your iCloud or iPhone storage is full, you might have trouble sending and receiving large files via iMessage.
+So, quickly check both these things and explore easy tips to make space on your iCloud and your iPhone.

 Check the iMessage service by sending the photo to another person